1afa/sabre-zarafa/README.md

 Log4PHP allow you to log selected messages the way you want.
 For instance one could log connection failed messages to syslog or to a database.
 See [log4php website](http://logging.apache.org/log4php/) for details!

-### Releases 0.9 and before

-To enable debugging you need to create a debug.txt file in your sabre-zarafa installation directory.
-The web server needs write permissions for this file.
-This is __very verbose__ especially if you use contact pictures! so enable only if needed/asked for.

-No password is stored in this debug file.